jaredly/jaredly.github.io/source/_posts/What-holds-me-back-from-Clojurescript.md

 categories: []
 date: 2015-11-26 10:46:00
 ---
-I've expressed [multiple](https://twitter.com/jaredforsyth/status/507253337310236672) [times](https://twitter.com/jaredforsyth/status/668947788021960704) that I really want to get into clojurescript, but various things keep getting in the way.
+I've expressed [multiple](https://twitter.com/jaredforsyth/status/507253337310236672) [times](https://twitter.com/jaredforsyth/status/668947788021960704) that I really want to get into clojurescript, but I keep running into barriers.

 My background: I'm an experienced JS dev, and for my personal projects I use the latest & greatest of [React](https://facebook.github.com/react), [Flow](https://flowtype.org), [Babel](https://babeljs.io), and [Webpack](https://webpack.github.io), which makes for a pretty rocking experience.
 Given my background, lots of my hesitation could just be the fact that staying in my comfort zone of javascript is *easy*, though it may be far less *simple* than the experience provided by clojurescript.